 After receiving her B.A. in Cultural Anthropology, Elayna Toby moved from Chicago to San Francisco where she began her craft as a jeweler, working with beads from around the world.
 While there her love affair with horticulture was ignited.

 As a Longwood Fellow, Elayna Toby received her M.S. in Public Horticulture Administration and Museum Management.
-For fifteen years she worked in botanical gardens in Chicago, Philadelphia, Washington, D.C., and Naples, FL creating landscapes, exhibitions and community programs.
-In the mid 1990’s, inspired by Mother Nature’s exquisite beauty, Elayna Toby collected fallen seeds and branches which she combined with beads to create her earliest kinetic works.
+For fifteen years, she worked in botanical gardens in Chicago, Philadelphia, Washington, D.C., and Naples, FL creating landscapes, exhibitions and community programs highlighting the multicultural uses of plants around the world.

 Elayna Toby lives with her wife Connacht Cash in Palm Springs, Florida.